LMS (Learning Management Systems) in Education: Types, Examples

 Moodle LMS

-Moodle is one of the most successful LMS in history.
-It is open source and has been used by tens of millions in dozens of countries.
-For institutions that have the necessary personnel to administer their system, Moodle is a solid choice.
+Moodle is one of the most successful learning management systems (LMS) in history.
+It is open-source and has been adopted by millions of users in numerous countries.
+For institutions that have the technical expertise and personnel to manage their own system, Moodle is a strong choice.

 - Excellent language support